Brazos Parent Loan Frequently Asked Questions

 Fixed rate loans carry a set interest rate and payment for the life of the loan.
 This provides predictable payments for the borrower.
 Because fixed rate loans create some interest rate risk for the lender, fixed interest rates tend to be higher at the beginning of the loan than comparable variable rate loans.

 Variable Rates.
-Variable Rate is equal to the ”Rate Index” as described below plus the margin.
-The Variable Rate may change on the first day of the calendar month after the Rate Index is determined (a “Change Date”).
+Variable Rate is equal to the ”Rate Index”, which is a market rate index established by the lender (which will be described fuly in your credit agreement), as described below plus the margin.
+The Variable Rate may change after origination if the Rate Index changes.on the first day of the calendar month after the Rate Index is determined (a “Change Date”).
 In no event will the Variable Rate exceed 9.90%.
 A change in the Variable Rate will cause the monthly payment amount to change.

 Please visit our Parent Loan Rates & Terms for more information about our interest rate options.